Children's Services

 Sometimes we have a legal duty to provide personal information to other organisations, for example:

 We may also share your personal information when we feel there is a good reason that is more important than protecting your privacy.
-This doesn't happen often, but in such circumstances, we would share the information and we may not seek your consent beforehand - for example, to protect a child, young person or adult thought to be at risk or to assist the police when investigating a crime.
+This does not happen often, but in such circumstances, we would share the information and we may not seek your consent beforehand - for example, to protect a child, young person, or adult thought to be at risk or to assist the police when investigating a crime.

 - How long we keep your information